maperghis/stan_coding_challenge/solution.md

 ## Language
 I implemented the simple web app in Python for the follow reasons:
-1. Python is by far my **strongest** language
+1. Python is by far my **strongest** language.
-2. Very easy to get something up and running quickly
+2. Very easy to get something up and running quickly.
-3. The module **json** provides easy methods to move back and forth between json and string representations of the object
+3. The module **json** provides easy methods to move back and forth between json and string representations of the object.
-4. The **filter** method is a powerful way of filtering python *dicts* or *lists* in one line implementations
+4. The **filter** method is a powerful way of filtering python *dicts* or *lists* in one line implementations.

 ## Framework
 When deciding upon a backend framework I first considered Django.
 No doubt,